Emergency Service Unit: Duties

-ESU members' tactical SWAT training includes the use of irritant chemical agents, HAZMAT personal protective equipment (PPE), victim technical rescue equipment, forcible entry techniques, elevator rescue, HAZMAT detection instruments, HAZMAT decontamination, dangerous animal and reptile management, defensive electronic immobilization shields, barricade response, tactical formations, and the use of a myriad of both semi-automatic and fully automatic firearms.
-ESU members are usually cross-trained and maintain both State and National certifications as a Medical First Responder, Emergency Medical Technician (EMT) or Paramedic and sometimes as a Psychological Services Technician (PST).
-ESU members may also be trained at the National Firefighter 1 level to provide initial response and fire suppression within massive and highly populated fixed structural locations.
+In law enforcement, an ESU often provides services analogous to a police tactical unit, and in some police forces it may simply be the name of their tactical unit without any additional roles.

+Some ESUs provide services typically handled by fire departments and emergency medical services, such as emergency medicine, technical rescue, search and rescue, and HAZMAT; however, as they are usually not intended to fully replace these services, in some cases they may be unable to provide the full extent of their services based on their roles or scope, such as being able to stabilize patients for further treatment but not fully treat their ailments, or being able to rescue victims from structural fires but not fight the fire itself to a significant extent.

+ESUs are generally trained to handle multiple types of emergencies in various disciplines, particularly in specific situations such as basic firefighting, vehicle extrication, elevator rescue, urban search and rescue, diver rescue, battlefield medicine, and bomb disposal.
+As many ESUs are also in law enforcement or also serve as tactical units, they tend to also have training in firearms, tactical procedures, arrest procedures, de-escalation, door breaching, and combat.

 Equipment

-ESU equipment can include: vehicle extrication tools, high-angle and low-angle rope and victim rescue equipment, SCUBA, forcible entry tools, lighting equipment, irritant chemical agents, HAZMAT detection instruments, HAZMAT PPE, HAZMAT decontamination, pneumatic breaching tools, self-contained breathing apparatus (SCBA), water rescue gear, animal control tools, semi- and fully automatic firearms, and ballistic gear, portable cutting and hand tools, high-energy hydraulic rescue tools, metal detectors, climbing gear, body bunker ballistic shields, portable field lighting, small marine craft, fire-fighter protective clothing, ballistic body armor and shields, basic life support (BLS) or advanced life support (ALS) equipment, as well as additional medical equipment.
+ESU equipment can include: vehicle extrication tools, high-angle and low-angle rope and victim rescue equipment, SCUBA, forcible entry tools, lighting equipment, irritant chemical agents, HAZMAT detection instruments, HAZMAT PPE, HAZMAT decontamination, pneumatic breaching tools, water rescue gear, animal control tools, semi- and fully automatic firearms, ballistic gear, portable cutting and hand tools, high-energy hydraulic rescue tools, metal detectors, climbing gear, portable field lighting, small marine craft, firefighter protective clothing, basic life support (BLS) or advanced life support (ALS) equipment, as well as additional medical equipment.